creepandpeep/Displayotron-headless-server-control/README.md

 #### Bodged together using code from [Pimoronis displayotron repo](../../../../pimoroni/dot3k) and [transilluminates display.py] (https://gist.github.com/transilluminate/bbc1eca2739badaadf58)

 It works, but is very much a work in progress.
 I knew nothing about Python before I got the displayotron and only did a couple of hours online course, so I'm very aware the code is an abomination - but it does work.
 Very much a linux amatuer as well.
-I realise this won't be much use to anyone else, but it's to make keep track of changes easier for myself.
+I realise this won't be much use to anyone else, but it's to make keeping track of changes easier for myself.

 #### The aim